fabiomotoca/k8s/README.md

 kubectl rollout status deployment/myapp-deployment
 ```

-Show the rollout history of a deployment
+Show the rollout history and revisions of a deployment
 ```bash
 kubectl rollout history deployment/myapp-deployment
 ```